-Bits Туре Reset Description

-15:13 RO 0h Reserved

-12 RO Impl Spec

-11:10 RO 0h Reserved

-09:04 RO na Negotiated Link Width (NLW): This field indicates the negotiated Link width.
+Bits Туре Reset Description 15:13 RO 0h Reserved 12 RO Impl Spec Slot Clock Configuration: If this bit is set to '1', it indicates that the component uses the same physical reference clock that the platform provides on the connector.
+If the device uses an independent clock irrespective of a reference on the connector, this bit shall be cleared to '0'.
+11:10 RO 0h Reserved 09:04 09:04 RO na Negotiated Link Width (NLW): This field indicates the negotiated Link width.
 This field is undefined when the Link is not up.

-03:00 03:00 RO na Current Link Speed (CLS): This field indicates the negotiated Link speed.
+03:00 RO na Current Link Speed (CLS): This field indicates the negotiated Link speed.
 This field is undefined when the Link is not up.